Texas Severe Storms Association

 The Texas Severe Storms Association (TESSA) is a national non-profit organization founded in 1993 by storm chaser and TESSA chairman Martin Lisius.
+The concept of TESSA was developed by both Lisius and National Weather Service meteorologist Alan Moller who believed a private sector educational was needed.
 The organization’s mission is to bring together both professional meteorologists and weather enthusiasts in an attempt to better understand dangerous storms through the collection and diffusion of knowledge.
 Its scope is national but focuses on Texas.

 National Storm Conference

 TESSA hosts the National Storm Conference every March in North Texas.
 One of the conference highlights is the "Super Storm Spotter" Training Session, which the organization bills as the most advanced storm spotter training available in the nation.
 The event attracts storm spotters, storm chasers, forecasters, researchers, educators, and emergency managers from across the United States.

 Past conference presenters include KXAS-TV meteorologists David Finfrock and Rick Mitchell, Roger Edwards, Charles A. Doswell III, Alan Moller, Martin Lisius, Gary Woodall, Eric Rasmussen, Bill Bunting, Jennifer Dunn, Timothy P. Marshall and other severe weather experts primarily from the National Weather Service, Storm Prediction Center, National Severe Storms Laboratory, universities, private sector, and weather media organizations.